neha-ns28/neha-ns28/README.md

 <h2>Sup! 👋</h2>

-I'm Neha Sharma
+Hello!
+This is _Neha Sharma

+Here's something about me:
 - Data Science Student at Noida Institute of Engineering and Technology👩‍🎓

 <h2>Currently Learning 💻</h2>

-I’m Currently Learning:
+_I’m Currently Learning:

 - Introduction to Data Science